 Dividend is major factor to reduce overall portfolio risk and volatility.
 In terms of reducing risk, payment of dividend can moderate any losses that occur from a decline in stock price.
 But the risk reduction benefit of dividends goes beyond that basic fact.
-Most of the studies proved that, dividend paying companies performs extensively and non-dividend paying companies performs extensively and non-dividend paying companies performs.
+Most of the studies proved that, dividend paying companies performs extensively and non-dividend paying companies perform less during bear market periods.